jakubtomsu/jakubtomsu.github.io/content/posts/fixed_timestep_without_interpolation/index.md

 Some time ago I wrote a [blog post](https://jakubtomsu.github.io/posts/input_in_fixed_timestep/) about the tick setup in my engine, why and how I use fixed timestep update loops.
 It also explained how to actually use it in practice when dealing with input etc.

-The general idea is this: the game would keep a accumulator timer and only simulate steps with a constant delta time, which is great for stability and predictability.
+The general idea is this: the game would keep an accumulator timer and only simulate steps with a constant delta time, which is great for stability and predictability.

 This was mostly inspired by server code for multiplayer games, so I naturally also implemented game state interpolation, which multiplayer games use as well.
 However I have some issues with regular interpolation, it adds unnecessary latency and it's also annoying to implement.